SuplexProject/Suplex.Docs/docs/suplex.md

 Getting right to it:

-1. Suplex mimics certain aspects of directory and file system security patterns, where a hierarchy of objects have permissions applied, and those permissions may be inherited to descendant objects in the tree,
+1. Suplex mimics certain aspects of directory and file system security patterns, where a hierarchy of "SecureObjects" have permissions applied, and those permissions may be inherited to descendant objects in the tree,

-2. Suplex implements permissions by logical Right-concepts, not directly related to application function,
+2. Suplex implements permissions by logical Right-concepts, not directly related to application concepts,

 3. Suplex Roles are constructed of aggregate sets of logical Rights,